mmattbtw/Arctic/README.md

 # [Arctic](https://arcticbot.com)
 Arctic is a feature-rich moderation, utility and social bot.
 It has features such as:
-- [x] Anti-spam, anti-invite & anti-swear
+- [x] Anti-spam, anti-invite, anti-link, anti-mass-emoji, anti-spoilers, anti-capitals, anti-zalgo, anti-mass-mention, anti-flood and a word filter!!
 - [x] Customizable welcome/leave messages
 - [x] Custom profile system
 - [x] Discord.bio integration